 "...a specialized practice of professional nursing that focuses on the intentional care of the spirit as well as the promotion of whole-

 This is a certificate course with CEUs for nurses with an active RN license.
-Class size has not been determined.
+Class size has been set at 12.
 For more information about this course and registration, download the Basic Course Brochure (Date to be announced, planning on February 2020.)